 Gateway to Better Health Extended

-The State of Missouri has received an extension of its successful “Gateway to Better Health” (Gateway) Pilot Program from the Centers for Medicare and Medicaid Services (CMS).
+The State of Missouri has been approved for an extension of its successful “Gateway to Better Health” (Gateway) Pilot Program from the Centers for Medicare and Medicaid Services (CMS).
 Gateway provides primary, specialty and urgent care coverage to uninsured adults in St. Louis City and County, aged 19-64, through a network of community providers and is sponsored by the Missouri Department of Social Services in partnership with the St. Louis Regional Health Commission.
 The extension of the Pilot Program will preserve up to $30 million in annual funding for community healthcare in St. Louis’ urban core.
 These funds will assist in providing a bridge for safety net providers and uninsured patients to coverage until long-term options are developed for Missouri.

 The program was scheduled to end on December 31, 2017.
 In mid-2017, the federal government approved extending the program after December 31, 2017.
 Under the terms of the extension, Gateway will continue to cover individuals up to 100% of the federal poverty level (FPL) for primary, specialty and urgent care through December 31, 2017.
 For more information about Gateway eligibility, please visit http://www.stlgbh.com/.

 The RHC will continue to coordinate, monitor and report on the Demonstration Project.
 Since the Pilot Program began in July 2012, Gateway has annually paid for more than 100,000 medical visits and 220,000 medications for the uninsured in St. Louis.
 Gateway also prevents an estimated 50,000 emergency department visits each year.

 The funds provided by the Demonstration Project will be used to provide outpatient coverage for eligible individuals in St. Louis City and County.
 With the approval of the Demonstration Project extension, the Commission will continue working with its partners to ensure Gateway members maintain access to quality primary and specialty care services in the St. Louis region.